-These procedures apply solely to allegations of Title IX Offenses involving Student Respondents as defined in the UVM Discrimination, Harassment Sexual Misconduct Policy.
-All other matters of discrimination, harassment and sexual misconduct involving student Respondents are reviewed and addressed under Handling and Resolving Discrimination, Harassment, and Sexual Misconduct Complaints Involving Student Respondents - Interim
+These procedures do not apply to allegations of Title IX Offenses against Student Respondents as defined in the UVM Discrimination, Harassment Sexual Misconduct Policy.
+Such matters are reviewed and addressed under Resolution Procedures for Title IX Offenses involving Student Respondents under 2020 Final Rule.

 These procedures also do not apply to allegations of discrimination, harassment or sexual misconduct involving an employee respondent.
-Such matters are reviewed and addressed under Handling and Resolving

-Discrimination, Harassment, and Sexual Misconduct Complaints involving Employee Respondents - Interim.
+Such matters are reviewed and addressed under Handling and Resolving Discrimination, Harassment, and Sexual Misconduct Complaints involving Employee Respondents - Interim.